aryansray0987/html-basics/README.md

 # html-basics
-here we will study about the html basics
+here we will study about the html basics.